moldedbits/moldedbits.github.io/_posts/2015-09-11-android-picker-knob.md

 }
 ```

-In startTouch, we will remove any previous running motions.
-In startScrollIfNeeded, we will check when the user has moved her finger by more than a threshold value, and then start processing the touch events.
-In processTouch, we will update the rotation as the user moves her finger.
+In ```startTouch```, we will remove any previous running motions.
+In ```startScrollIfNeeded```, we will check when the user has moved her finger by more than a threshold value, and then start processing the touch events.
+In ```processTouch```, we will update the rotation as the user moves her finger.
 As soon as the user lifts the finger, we will calculate the velocity of the fling and give that velocity to our view.
 The complete code is available [here][picker-knob-java]

 __Step 5 - Make it customizable__